This document describes how to request, install, trust, and renew certain types of certificates on Cisco ASA Software managed with ASDM.

 openssl req -out id.csr -key id.key -new

-When a trustpoint is configured with Fully Qualified Domain Name (FQDN) attribute, the CSR created by ASA/FTD contains the SAN with that value.
+When a trustpoint is configured with a Fully Qualified Domain Name (FQDN) attribute, the CSR created by ASA/FTD contains the SAN with that value.
 More SAN attributes can be added by the CA when it signs the CSR, or the CSR can be created with OpenSSL

-Q. Does certificate replacement take effect immediately?
+Q. Does a certificate replacement take effect immediately?

 Q. How can I check if the installation worked?